xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (gjones) Add ability to time shift all effects in a sequence under Edit menu.
+   -- bug (dkulp) Make sure we have a valid show directory at startup... too many crashes occur without one -- bug (dkulp) Fix bugs with file based dimming curves -- enh (gjones) Add ability to time shift all effects in a sequence under Edit menu.
-   -- enh (dkulp) Basic TouchBar support on latest MacBookPros -- bag (dkulp) Don't crash if an invalid model or submodel causes a buffer to be size 0 -- bug (dkulp) Don't crash if special characters are using timing track labels.
+   -- enh (dkulp) Basic TouchBar support on latest MacBookPros -- bug (dkulp) Don't crash if an invalid model or submodel causes a buffer to be size 0 -- bug (dkulp) Don't crash if special characters are using timing track labels.
 Fixes #762 -- bug (dkulp) Fix crash if sequence has % in name -- bug (keithsw) Fix video effect crash on Mac